Cheese-less veggie pizza

 Method

 Combine well, knead, roll out.
-Place on flour a dusted baking tray.
+Place on a flour dusted baking tray or pizza stone.

 2) Heat the oven to 200-225C